alekssro/coinbase-gocollector/README.md

 ## Example of use

-Collect BTC-EUR historic data every 1 hourt for the last year and save it in `out/BTC.csv`
+Collect BTC-EUR historic data every 1 hour for the last year and save it in `out/BTC.csv`

 ```
 go run cmd/main.go --product="BTC-EUR" --time=365 --granularity=3600 --filename="out/BTC.csv"